People Reported the Florida Shooter, Like Trump Asked. He Still Got a Gun.

 Cruz was adopted at age 2, along with his baby brother, by Lynda and Roger Cruz.
 His father died of a heart attack more than a decade ago, and his mother died of pneumonia in late October.

-Trump was right that “neighbors and classmates knew he was a big problem” – and they tried to approach the issue in multiple ways.
+Trump was right that “neighbors and classmates knew he was a big problem” — and they tried to approach the issue in multiple ways.
 As Cruz terrorized animals around the neighborhood, trespassed in their yards, posted scary images on social media, and attacked another teen’s car, they tried confronting him directly and talking to his mother.
-One family in even took the troubled teen into their home after he was orphaned.
+One family even took the troubled teen into their home after he was orphaned.
 The Washington Post reports that a friend’s parents “gave Cruz their guest bedroom, got him a job and drove him to an alternative school every day to work on his GED.”

-Neighbors in affluent Parkland, Florida also called the police repeatedly.
-Malcolm Roxburgh, who lived three doors from Cruz for many years, told the Wall Street Journal, “The police knew all about him.
+Neighbors in affluent Parkland, Florida, also called the police repeatedly.
+Malcolm Roxburgh, who lived three doors from Cruz for many years, told The Wall Street Journal, “The police knew all about him.
 They came to that house maybe 30 or 40 times, as far as I know, to straighten out problems.”

 After repeated suspensions, Cruz was expelled for unspecified “disciplinary reasons,” said to involve fighting and bringing bullets to school in his backpack.
 Math teacher Jim Gard recalled that administrators sent an email warning teachers about Cruz.